How To Hold A Football Properly (Coaching Guide)

 Because the player’s hands cover the ball, they cannot reach full stride length, and for what the running back gains in ball security, they lose in speed.

-Holding A Football Outside Of The Box
+Holding The Football Outside Of The Box

 Before we dig into the points of pressure, it is crucial that the ball consistently is toward the nearest sideline.
-This helps that if the ball is knocked loose, it will potentially go out of bounds.
+This helps ensure that if the ball is knocked loose, it will potentially go out of bounds.

 Open field and outside the tackle box are often where fumbles occur.

 The ball typically gets away from the runner’s body as they start to sprint.
-As shown in one of the images below, LeSean McCoy is the greatest example.

 The 5 points of pressure are the most common teaching technique for running backs to understand how to hold a football properly.